Finnair: Aircraft types

-Narrow-body aircraft
+Airbus A319, A320 and A321

 Finnair received its first narrow-body aircraft manufactured by Airbus, the Airbus A321, on 28 January 1999.
 Now, the airline operates a fleet of up to 15 A321s.
 The first Airbus A319 aircraft was delivered to Finnair on 20 September 1999.
 Since then, Finnair has received 11 A319s, but three of them are now retired.
 Finnair utilises Airbus A319, A320, and A321 aircraft on domestic and European flights.
 The Airbus A321-231 aircraft, which are equipped with Sharklets, are also used on some thinner long-haul flights such as to Dubai.
 ATR 72-500 and Embraer E190 are operated by Nordic Regional Airlines and are also used on domestic and European flights.

 Airbus A330

 Finnair received its first batch of Airbus A330-300s on 27 March 2009.
 Now the airline has eight of them in its fleet.
 As of July 2023, the airline utilises the A330 on intercontinental flights from Helsinki to Delhi, Mumbai, New York, Chicago, Seattle and Doha.
 The A330s are powered by General Electric CF6-80E1 engines.
 The aircraft are also being used on European services to Brussels and Amsterdam.